wisdom-oss/docs/backend/development/README.md

 ```

 ### Miscellaneous Ports
-If you microservice utilized the any other software that is hosted on a
+If your microservice utilized any other software that is hosted on a
 different machine without any ports published, you may use the following
 syntax to forward the port from the remote host to your local machine:
 ```sh